GenericMappingTools/gmt/doc/rst/source/supplements/imgsrc/img2grd.rst

 shaded relief map like this:

 grdimage merc\_grav\_2.nc -Iillum.nc -Cgrav.cpt -Jx0.1i -K > map.ps

 psbasemap -R-40/40/-70.023256525/-29.9368261101 -Jm0.1i -Ba10 -O >> map.ps

 Suppose you want to obtain only the constrained data values from an img file, in lat/lon coordinates.
-Then run **img2grd** with the **-T**\ 2 option, use **grd2xyz** to dump the values, pipe through grep -v NaN to eliminate NaNs, and pipe through **mapproject** with the inverse projection as above.
+Then run **img2grd** with the **-T**\ 2 option, use **grd2xyz** to dump the values, pipe through grep -v NaN to eliminate NaNs, and pipe through `mapproject <mapproject.html>`_ with the inverse projection as above.

 `See Also <#toc8>`_
 -------------------